-He posted his farewell on his Instagram Friday, and the team announced they are releasing the former Pro-Bowl receiver just hours later.
+DeSean Jackson posted his goodbye to the Eagles on Friday on his Instagram, and just hours later, the team announced they are releasing the former Pro-Bowl receiver.

 Cutting Jackson saves the Eagles around $4.8 million in cap space, which brings them to around $45 million over the salary cap.